 The Canal Winchester “Welfare Corporation” was established in 1955 by a group of friends and neighbors who wanted to assist with emergency needs and provide holiday assistance to the residents of the Canal Winchester School District.
-For the first twenty years, the group focused on helping those struggling with everything from food shortage and shelter to helping cover the expense of some births and occasional burials.
+For the first twenty years, the group focused on helping those struggling with everything from food shortage to helping cover the expense of some births and occasional burials.

-In 1976, it was decided to incorporate the organization as a non-profit, changing its name to “Canal Winchester Human Services”.
+In 1976, it was decided to incorporate the organization as a non-profit, changing its name to “Canal Winchester Human Services.”
 An executive board was established, and the work of the organization continued – helping with financial crisis and offering holiday assistance.

 "Serving Local Families Since 1955"

-As the needs of the community grow, Canal Winchester Human Services is committed to providing programs that help all residents be successful, healthy and happy!
+As the needs of the community grow, Canal Winchester Human Services is committed to providing programs that help all residents be successful, healthy, and happy!

-In August, 2015, a celebration, “Remember Our Past ~ Celebrating Our Future” was held to commemorate the Organization’s 60th Anniversary.
-Mayor Michael Ebert was on hand to present a Proclamation to Jo Weiser, who had continued to serve on the Executive Board since first helping to establish the Organization in 1955.
-The Executive Board along with Reverend David Long-Higgins (representing United Church Homes) then ceremoniously broke ground on the site where the plans were in place to build a permanent warehouse and office facility.
+A celebration was held in August 2015 to commemorate the Organization’s 60th Anniversary.
+At the Remember Our Past ~ Celebrating Our Future event, Mayor Michael Ebert was on hand to present a Proclamation to Jo Weiser, who had continued to serve on the Executive Board since first helping to establish the Organization in 1955.
+The Executive Board, along with Reverend David Long-Higgins (representing United Church Homes) then ceremoniously broke ground on the site where a permanent warehouse and office facility would soon be built.

 In October 2017, the new Human Services building was now ready for occupancy.
 Much had to be done in moving all stored foods at the warehouse facility to the new location at 80 Covenant Way.
 We were grateful for all of the help received from volunteers, John Romig from Gender Road Christian Church, and our staff in assisting us with moving into the new location.
 Aletha and Malinda worked diligently to get everything organized and set up in our new facility.